Getting there can be a little confusing depending on where you are coming from.

 Whether you’re coming downriver by slow boat from Huay Xai (Bokèo) in northern Laos (across the river from Chiang Khong in northern Thailand); or upriver from Luang Prabang, our overnight kayaking tours all start from Ban Lad Khammune, a remote riverside village nearly 60kms upriver from Luang Prabang.

-You must arrive in Chiang Khong, the day before you cross the border into Laos at Huay Xai, as the slow boats depart early to ensure that they reach Pak Beng before dark.
+You must arrive in Chiang Khong, the day before you cross the border into Laos at Huay Xai, as the slow boats depart early to ensure that they reach their first stop in Pak Beng before dark.

-Or if you prefer hire your own private minibus for a sightseeing tour and go via the Golden Triangle and stop off at the Opium Museum.
+Or if you are in a group, hire your own private minibus for a sightseeing tour and go via the Golden Triangle and stop off at the Opium Museum.
 It’s well worth a visit.
-Private minibus hire seating 10 is about US$170 for the 7 hour journey and includes fuel.
+A privately hired minibus seats 10 and costs about US$170 for the 7 hour journey which also includes fuel.
 We can organise this for you, if you wish.

-If coming direct from Chiang Rai, buses leave the central bus station every hour between 6 am and 5 pm, and takes around two hours to get to Chiang Khong.
-The cost is 65 Bt.
+If coming direct from Chiang Rai to Chiang Khong, buses leave the central bus station every hour between 6 am and 5 pm, and takes around two hours to get to Chiang Khong.
+The cost is about 70 Bt.

-As you’ll be spending a night in Chiang Khong before catching a Mekong river boat to Pak Beng in the morning, you can get a delicious Mexican dinner with a cold beer, great music and hilarious company at Bamboo Mexican Restaurant on the main road.
+As you’ll be spending a night in Chiang Khong before crossing into Lao and catching a Mekong river boat to Pak Beng early in the morning, you can get a delicious Mexican dinner with a cold beer, great music and hilarious company at Bamboo Mexican Restaurant on the main road.
 (They speak excellent English and are 150 m north of Namkhong Riverside Hotel).

 Bamboo Mexican also has fabulous, fresh home-made bread for breakfast, or will pack a lunch for you, if travelling on a public boat.